 Monolith’s no-code solution aims to democratise AI, by empowering engineers to self-serve in building AI solutions for their engineering problems.
 In our experience, engineering expertise coupled with easy access to complex AI tools is a winning recipe that drives digital transformation for engineering organisations.

-But how exactly might an engineer build and deploy AI models, for intractable engineering use cases?
+But how exactly might an engineer build and deploy AI models, for intractable automotive industry engineering use cases?

 However, in many cases, it is impossible to fully describe a design’s geometry with a straightforward set of known numerical parameters or measurements.
 For rim designs, the creative freedom in the design process means that there is an unlimited amount of variation which the geometry could adopt - an intractable problem.
 Indeed, 3D wheel designs represent highly complex aesthetics and it has been difficult to develop methods of deriving quantitative ways of comparing this kind of 3D data in order to feed it into self-learning models, up until now.